dipakkb/unit_testing_with_mockito/README.md

   item.setSKU("123");
   ```

- create a separate TestItemBuilder class.
+ Create a separate TestItemBuilder class.
 This just implements the Builder pattern to create an item.

   ```Java
   public class TestItemBuilder{